graphcommerce-org/graphcommerce/docs/content/framework/troubleshooting.md

 In the Magento store, a product attribute is configured with attribute_code 'type'.
 Migrate the product information to a new attribute and remove the product attribute named 'type'.

+## Next steps

+- Learn how to [Set up Visual Studio Code](../getting-started/vscode.md) and install usefull extensions for an optimal development experience